Find Healthcare Schools

 Private not-for-profit Public vs. Private

-There are 671 undergraduates at Oak Point, of which 533 are full-time, and there are 753 students altogether.
-The school has a student-to-faculty ratio of 8 to 1.
+The total student population at Oak Point University is 753, of which 671 students are undergraduates and of those, 533 are full-time.
+The school has a student-to-faculty ratio of 7 to 1.

 Private for-profit Public vs. Private